오키나와 트로피컬 비치의 전망

 Okinawa Tropical Beach Coin Locker

-And there are also coin lockers available.
+And there are coin lockers available as well.
 They double as changing rooms.
-While these are commonly found at most beaches in Okinawa, the facilities here are a bit better maintained.
+While these are commonly found at most beaches in Okinawa, the ones here are better maintained.

 Okinawa Tropical Beach coin-operated showers also have hot water.

-There is also a coin-operated shower, but the unique feature of Tropical Beach is that it also has a hot water shower.
+There is also a coin-operated shower, but the unique feature of Tropical Beach is that it also has hot water showers.
 Hot water shower facilities are usually not common.
 However, since the cold water showers aren’t too chilly, I don’t think it’s necessary to insist on hot water.
-It costs 100 yen for 3 minutes of water.
+For 100 yen, you get 3 minutes of water.

-Even if you’re not swimming, for those who just want to dip their feet in the sea up to their ankles, this is essential.
-If you get into the car with sand on your shoes or feet, those grains of sand will keep rolling around inside the car until the end of your trip.
+Even if you’re not swimming, for those who just want to dip their feet in the sea up to their ankles, this is a must.
+If you get into the car with sand on your shoes or feet, those grains of sand will be rolling around inside the car until the end of your trip.
 It’s subtly annoying and not good for your skin, so after dipping your feet in the seawater, I recommend rinsing them with fresh water.

 🏖️ The View of Tropical Beach